brophdawg11/JsChannels/README.md

 The Channel class provides two static utility methods:
 * Channel.alts(callback, Channel, Channel, ...) - Associated a callback with many channels.
 Callbacks passed to alts will receive the Channel object as the first argument, followed by the arguments passed to Channel.write()
-* Channel.select(callback, Channel, Channel, ...) - Associated a callback with many channels, for which the reader will execute on the first Channel to be wrtten to, an no others.
-Callbacks passed to alts will receive the Channel object as the first argument, followed by the arguments passed to Channel.write()
+* Channel.select(callback, Channel, Channel, ...) - Associated a callback with many channels, for which the reader will execute on the first Channel to be wrtten to, and no others.
+Callbacks passed to select will receive the Channel object as the first argument, followed by the arguments passed to Channel.write()

 When a channel is written to, all associated reader callbacks will be invoked, in order of registration, with the values written to the channel.